 A backed up or leaky gutter overflows when it rains, wetting the wood along your roofline.
 You might be vigilant about the protection on the ground, but if clogged gutters are keeping the wood at the top of your home damp, a colony can find their way indoors there and bypass your soil barrier entirely.

-Don’t: Let Your Landscaping Increase Your Risk of Infestation
+Don’t Let Your Landscaping Increase Your Risk of Termite Infestation

-It is possible to have a beautiful landscape without putting your home at increased risk of termite damage.
-With some careful planning and care, you can design a yard that you can enjoy that won’t invite termites in.
+It is possible to have a beautiful landscape without putting your home at an increased risk of termite damage.
+With some careful planning and care, you can design a yard that you can enjoy that won’t invite termites in your garden.
+If you have any questions or are in need of termite control contact our local termite exterminators at Epcon Lane.